Pages

 I can’t find my blog from

-in the world.
+anywhere in the world.

 Everywhere

-she goes, she
+Everywhere she goes, she

-brings a
+brings a camera.

-Clause of
+Clause of Comparison

 Adverb as is a clause which states comparison.